Top 10 things that make Moseley Old Hall a special house

 It would have been very cramped for Charles who was over 6 feet tall, but he declared it to be 'the best place hee was ever in'.

 Charles' letter to Jane Lane

-In the Parlour you can view the letter Charles II sent to Jane thanking her for her assistance in helping him escape to France.
+In our collection we have the original letter Charles II sent to Jane thanking her for her assistance in helping him escape to France.